Queen Elizabeth Class Carriers

 The carrier could have 12 F-35s embarked.
 It will also be able to carry up to 12 Chinook or Merlin transport and 8 Apache attack helicopters enabling support for a broad range of operations including carrier strike, landing a Royal Marines Commando group and assisting with humanitarian crises or evacuation of UK nationals.

-Portsmouth Harbour is being readied for the arrival of the two carriers.
-The existing channel used by ships needs to be widened and deepened to accommodate the new carriers.
-The berths in the base itself need to be excavated and a suitable turning circle provided in the north of the harbour – the draught of the sisters will be 11 metres (36ft).
+Portsmouth Harbour needed preparation for the arrival of the two carriers.
+The old channel used by ships was widened and deepened to accommodate the new carriers.
+The berths in the base itself were excavated and a suitable turning circle provided in the north of the harbour – the draught of the sisters will be 11 metres (36ft).